@WorkingWOC: Toward a History of Women of Color in the Workplace (Ongoing)

 2022 Magnum Foundation Counter Histories Grantee

-I am thrilled to share that I have been selected as a Magnum Foundation grantee for their 2022 Counter Histories initiative supporting projects that creatively reframe the past to engage with urgent questions of the present and future.
+In 2022 I was a Magnum Foundation grantee in their Counter Histories initiative supporting projects that creatively reframe the past to engage with urgent questions of the present and future.

 Read more at magnumfoundation.org/news/2022-counter-histories-grantees